A Note: Today is the 40th Anniversary of Traveller, published on the first day of the Origins Game Fair on Staten Island, July 22, 1977.

 But the game wasn’t designed in that way.
 It was designed for the Referee to step up and handle situations ad hoc as defined in the passage above.

 The logic of the passage grows from the kinds of gaming and Referee driven game play that Classic Traveller grew out of.
-(Again, as covered in Part I.) The fact that many, many players wanted something different from an RPG (that is, a game with a unified and comprehensive Skill/Task system) doesn’t change the fact that his kind of play works and works well for many people.
+(Again, as covered in Part I.) The fact that many, many players wanted something different from an RPG (that is, a game with a unified and comprehensive Skill/Task system) doesn’t change the fact that this kind of play works.

 Once we put that passage back into the rules we can see that instead of turning to the rulebook to adjudicate how to handle moments of tension and crisis we now turn to the Referee to handle them.
 In this way the Referee in the rules of original Traveller is exactly like the Referee found in games like Free Kriegsspiel or Braunstien (as discussed in Part I of this series).